 Roofing problems and our roof installation in the words of the homeowner:

 In December of 2008 my wife and I awoke to a dripping sound in our master bedroom.
-Much to our dismay the drip quickly became a steady stream of water as we were experiencing a rain storm that totaled 4″.
+Much to our dismay the drip quickly became a steady stream of water, as we were experiencing a rain storm that totaled 4″.
 We placed buckets under the stream to mitigate the damages.
 The next morning I opened up the Sheetrock ceiling which was sagging down.
 Upon opening the ceiling I could see that all of the insulation and plywood was wet.
 As I moved across the room I found that it wasn’t just that area that was leaking, but several places.
 Our flat roof measures 20′ x 34′ and has a 1 pitch covered with 5 year old roll roofing.
 We tarped the roof and called a water damage restoration company to come in and dry us out.
-Unfortunately, MOLD was discovered growing on the underside of plywood decking, framing, and Sheetrock.
+Unfortunately, MOLD was discovered growing on the underside of plywood decking, framing, and sheetrock.
 An industrial hygienist was hired to do testing and determine the mold spore levels.
-We ended up have to demolish the entire area and have the mold professionally re-mediated.
+We ended up having to demolish the entire area and having the mold professionally re-mediated.
 The insurance company did not like to hear about mold.
 Their limit on coverage was $10,000.00 and we were facing $24,000.00 in damages!

 This is a very small amount when you see how much it can cost to remove mold.
 Insurance companies also will not pay to repair your roof.
 Especially a flat one.
 They will only cover the resulting interior damage.
 I was frustrated with the extent of damages that occurred all from what appeared to be a little leak.
-Often times, by the time water comes through your Sheetrock it is too late and you have lots of mold and wood damage waiting for you.
+Often times, by the time water comes through your sheetrock it is too late and you have lots of mold and wood damage waiting for you.
 After settling with the insurance company I began to research possible ideas to make sure this never happens again.
 I investigated the idea of raising the roof pitch, which proved to be very expensive.
-Next I looked into flat roof systems such as rubber.
+Next I looked into flat roof systems, such as rubber.
 I found that the seams end up leaking after a while.
 Not to mention the fact that it is ugly, and retains heat making the inside of your home hotter in the summer.
-I also looked into metal but no one could install it on such a low pitch and guarantee me that it won’t leak.
+I also looked into metal, but no one could install it on such a low pitch and guarantee me that it won’t leak.
 Finally, I found Leo’s website talking about the IB Roof system.
 I was amazed by the fact that this product provided a lifetime guarantee for the product and labor.
 I also loved the fact that it is attractive looking and reflects the hot sun keeping my home cooler in the summer.
 As an added bonus, in the future I can add IB solar panels to my IB Roof and generate my own electricity.
 I’m told that in some places the cost for IB Roof may be a bit more than the alternatives.
 However, for me the cost of the IB Roof was actually less than my quotes to go with a rubber roof.
 Therefore, it was a no brainier.
 Leo and his crew were on my job-site within just a few days after our initial contact.
-It was impressive to see how the construction was preformed and you can really see the quality of the product.
+It was impressive to see how the construction was performed and you can really see the quality of the product.
 Leo and his crew were very respectful of our home and they kept the property clean.
 I have already recommended Leo and IB Roofing to a few people that I know have up coming flat roof projects.
 If you are considering a flat roof project you can’t go wrong with Leo and IB Roofing.
 Do it once, stay green, and enjoy!

 Alex from Andover, CT